 God’s grace sanctifies us along the way.
 Keep in mind that sanctification does not happen by itself.
 It requires you to partner with God through a change of behavior and character.
 You get to embrace a new lifestyle.

-It’s salvation you’ve receive, and on which you work everyday.
-Wesley started societies, bands and classes to help the Methodists with all that.
+It’s salvation you’ve received, and on which you work every day.
+Wesley started societies, bands, and classes to help the Methodists with all that.

 A thriving community has one message that all members shared together